foundersandcoders/coursebook/documents/projects.md

 Your teams are posted on the wall by the door or can be found in your cohort's London Programme folder.
 Have a chat with your team when it first forms, and come up with a team name.

 ## Creating repositories for each project

-Inside your GitHub organisation you will see three repositories that have been created for you:

-- `prerequisites-gh-pages`
-- `research`
-- `morning-challenge-solutions`

 When you create repositories for your weekly projects, please follow this naming convention:
 `week1-<name of team1>`